⬤ UPDATED 3:07 PM PT · AUG 11, 2026

 Pros

-• Best balance of price, power and size you can buy today
+• Best balance of price & power for a mid-sized mini eMoto you can buy today

 Cons